 Both hot and cold drinks are supplied in refillable/deposit return cups – not great as they’re open, but good for reusing.
 There are a few water taps you can refill bottles at around the site too.
 The queues weren’t too long, and they went down fast.

 There’s no specific dress code unless you’re in the royal box, but people do tend to dress up.
-They do ask for no ripped jeans or sports shorts, so go for smarter casual rather than anything too relaxed.
-I did wear jeans in the end – although it was very hot.
+For Centre Court the expectation is smart casual, asking for no ripped jeans or sports shorts, so avoid anything too relaxed.
+I did wear jeans in the end which weren’t questioned – although it was very hot.

 The biggest tip is wear lots of sun lotion, and take a hat and fan.
 If you’re someone who burns, wear something to cover up.
 We were lucky that we were under cover in centre court, but I felt for those out in the sun – even with hats on there were lots of red arms visible.
 Fans are used a lot in hot weather to try and keep cool.
 I think I’d have struggled being in the open all day.